-Practicals and tutorials will be face-to-face.
+All practicals and tutorials are compulsory, and will take place face-to-face.
 A program of practicals and tutorials will be provided.

 Study material:

 Prescribed texts: DJ Griffiths, Introduction to Electrodynamics (Prentice Hall, 1999 Fourth edition)

 Recommended for students who intend to continue with physics: DJ Griffiths, Introduction to Quantum Mechanics (Second edition) All books are on reserve in the Physics library for the duration of the course